dmolsen/MQSugr/README.md

 * at **5K minified** it's very heavy for something that is probably easier to type out by hand or not even worry about.
 * it's a _brittle_ solution because I may or may not keep up with all the features of `Modernizr.load`. let's go under the assumption I won't.
 * if you use this to load CSS files you may experience FOUC. this is because JS gets loaded before CSS for performance reasons.
+* rather than load one minified file or one stylesheet it will make multiple requests. when using the default `min-width` to test it shouldn't be bad for mobile devices. `max-width` tho...

 ## Features of MQSugr ##